transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 Some journals offer the option for authors to choose whether to use single or double blind peer review.
 These cases have been coded as "Other" and amount to the majority of this category.
-1% journals do not anonymize papers or reviews during review process.
+1% of journals do not anonymize papers or reviews during review process.

 <div class="figure">